Insider Selling: Slack (NYSE:WORK) CTO Sells 1,500 Shares of Stock

 - On Friday, December 13th, Cal Henderson sold 1,500 shares of Slack stock.
 The stock was sold at an average price of $21.10, for a total value of $31,650.00.

-Slack (NYSE:WORK) last issued its quarterly earnings results on Wednesday, December 4th.
-The company reported ($0.02) earnings per share for the quarter, topping the consensus estimate of ($0.09) by $0.07.
-The company had revenue of $168.70 million during the quarter, compared to analysts’ expectations of $156.14 million.
-Slack had a negative net margin of 90.86% and a negative return on equity of 554.57%.
-The firm’s quarterly revenue was up 59.8% compared to the same quarter last year.
-On average, sell-side analysts anticipate that Slack will post -0.33 earnings per share for the current fiscal year.
+Slack (NYSE:WORK) last released its earnings results on Wednesday, December 4th.
+The company reported ($0.02) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.09) by $0.07.
+Slack had a negative return on equity of 554.57% and a negative net margin of 90.86%.
+The firm had revenue of $168.70 million for the quarter, compared to the consensus estimate of $156.14 million.
+The firm’s revenue was up 59.8% on a year-over-year basis.
+As a group, research analysts forecast that Slack will post -0.33 EPS for the current year.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Pegasus Asset Management Inc. lifted its holdings in Slack by 1.2% during the 3rd quarter.
-Pegasus Asset Management Inc. now owns 37,979 shares of the company’s stock worth $901,000 after purchasing an additional 465 shares in the last quarter.
-Sterling Investment Advisors Ltd. lifted its holdings in Slack by 67.6% during the 3rd quarter.
-Sterling Investment Advisors Ltd. now owns 1,240 shares of the company’s stock worth $29,000 after purchasing an additional 500 shares in the last quarter.
-Meadow Creek Investment Management LLC purchased a new stake in Slack during the 2nd quarter worth about $25,000.
-Griffin Asset Management Inc. purchased a new stake in Slack during the 2nd quarter worth about $37,000.
-Finally, Pathstone Family Office LLC purchased a new stake in shares of Slack in the 2nd quarter valued at about $45,000.
-33.39% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Pegasus Asset Management Inc. increased its position in shares of Slack by 1.2% in the 3rd quarter.
+Pegasus Asset Management Inc. now owns 37,979 shares of the company’s stock valued at $901,000 after acquiring an additional 465 shares during the period.
+Sterling Investment Advisors Ltd. increased its position in shares of Slack by 67.6% in the 3rd quarter.
+Sterling Investment Advisors Ltd. now owns 1,240 shares of the company’s stock valued at $29,000 after acquiring an additional 500 shares during the period.
+Griffin Asset Management Inc. acquired a new position in shares of Slack in the 2nd quarter valued at $37,000.
+Global Retirement Partners LLC acquired a new position in shares of Slack in the 3rd quarter valued at $33,000.
+Finally, Stifel Financial Corp increased its position in shares of Slack by 17.1% in the 3rd quarter.
+Stifel Financial Corp now owns 10,024 shares of the company’s stock valued at $231,000 after acquiring an additional 1,465 shares during the period.
+33.38% of the stock is currently owned by hedge funds and other institutional investors.

-A number of analysts recently issued reports on WORK shares.
-Robert W. Baird increased their target price on Slack to $31.00 and gave the stock an “outperform” rating in a research note on Thursday, December 5th.
-DA Davidson lowered their target price on Slack to $26.00 and set a “neutral” rating for the company in a research note on Wednesday, October 9th.
-William Blair reissued a “buy” rating on shares of Slack in a research note on Wednesday, November 20th.
-Barclays reissued a “buy” rating and set a $31.00 target price on shares of Slack in a research note on Sunday, November 3rd.
-Finally, Stephens started coverage on Slack in a research note on Thursday, December 5th.
+A number of analysts have weighed in on WORK shares.
+Morgan Stanley lowered their target price on Slack from $38.00 to $28.00 and set an “equal weight” rating for the company in a report on Wednesday, October 16th.
+Robert W. Baird upped their target price on Slack to $31.00 and gave the stock an “outperform” rating in a report on Thursday, December 5th.
+Stephens started coverage on Slack in a report on Thursday, December 5th.
 They set a “buy” rating and a $37.00 target price for the company.
-One analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have assigned a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus target price of $31.11.
+DA Davidson lowered their target price on Slack to $26.00 and set a “neutral” rating for the company in a report on Wednesday, October 9th.
+Finally, Wedbush reiterated a “sell” rating and set a $14.00 price objective on shares of Slack in a report on Tuesday, November 19th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and eleven have given a buy rating to the stock.
+Slack has an average rating of “Buy” and a consensus price target of $31.11.

 Slack Company Profile